 While e-commerce disclosure requirements remain largely enforceable on a state-by-state basis in the US, it is standard in many cases to include this information via the Terms and Conditions document; returns and refund disclosures, are often also included on dedicated site/ app content areas that are easily accessible from the product description page.

-Consumers also have an unconditional ‘right to withdraw‘ (“cooling off period”) for up to 14 days.
-This means that consumers may cancel or withdraw from distance contract (sales occurring online, over the phone, mail order, from a door-to-door salesperson) for any reason for up to 14 days after receiving the product (in the cases involving goods) or after signing and paying (in cases involving services).
+Among other things, under EU consumer law, consumers have an unconditional right to withdraw (“cooling off period”) of 14 days.
+This means that consumers may cancel or withdraw from distance contract (sales occurring online, over the phone, mail order) for any or no reason for 14 days after receiving the product (in the cases involving goods).

-It’s worth noting that 14 days is the minimum; in specific countries, national rules may extend this period.
+It’s worth noting that 14 days is the statutory minimum; in specific countries, national rules may extend this period, or single providers may extend is contractually.

-- Sealed media items such as CDs which have been unsealed by the receipient.
+- Sealed media items such as CDs which have been unsealed by the recipient;

-- Digital content that has been already been downloaded by the consumer
+- Digital content as soon as it’s downloaded by the consumer;

-- Made to order or distinctly personalized items (eg. personalized crafted jewelry box)
+- Made to order or distinctly personalized items (eg. a tailored dress);

-Consumers located in the EU are also protected by a default legal 2 year guarantee on items purchased at no additional cost to the consumer.
-This guarantee applies It’s worth noting that the 2-year guarantee is the minimum; in specific countries, national rules may extend this period.
+Consumers located in the EU are also protected by a default legal 2 year guarantee on products purchased at no additional cost.
+Here again: 2-years is the statutory minimum; in specific countries, national rules may extend this period, and it can be extended also contractually.
 These rules usually apply to any company selling to EU residents but may vary for international sellers on a case-by-case basis.
 It is worth noting, however, that in recent cases US courts have chosen to uphold the applicable EU law.

 EU law also mandatorily requires that sellers inform consumers of the European Online Dispute Resolution (ODR) platform via direct link.
 The ODR, or “online dispute resolution” is a process that allows consumers based in the EU to easily file complaints (in regards to online sales) against companies also established in the EU.
 This means that ODR requirements can also apply to US companies that have any kind of physical presence in the EU.